Italian Tubular Bind Off for 1×1 Ribbing

 Save This Graphic

 I made a simple visual to help you remember the steps.
-Save it to your phone, Pinterest, or wherever you store your knitting resources.
-Before long, you wan’t need it anymore—you’ll know it by heart.
+Save it to your phone, Pinterest, or wherever you keep your knitting resources.
+Before long, you won’t need it anymore—you’ll know it by heart.

 Italian Sewn Bind Off Graphic